 and the SECURITY MODE COMMAND message is received with ngKSI value "000" and 5G-IA0 and 5G-EA0 as selected 5G NAS security algorithms, the UE shall locally derive and take in use 5G NAS security context.
 The UE shall delete existing current 5G NAS security context.

-The UE shall accept a SECURITY MODE COMMAND message indicating the "null integrity protection algorithm" 5G-IA0 as the selected 5G NAS integrity algorithm only if the message is received when the UE is registered for emergency services, performing initial registration for emergency servicesor establishing an emergency PDU session or when the W-AGF acts on behalf of the FN-RG, or when the W-AGF acts on behalf of the N5GC device.
+The UE shall accept a SECURITY MODE COMMAND message indicating the "null integrity protection algorithm" 5G-IA0 as the selected 5G NAS integrity algorithm only if the message is received when the UE is registered for emergency services, performing initial registration for emergency services, has an emergency PDU session established or establishing an emergency PDU session or when the W-AGF acts on behalf of the FN-RG, or when the W-AGF acts on behalf of the N5GC device.